 Coronavirus Help & Support

-HOW DOES A PAYMENT HOLIDAY WORK?
+TAKING A 1-3 MONTH PAYMENT HOLIDAY

-In most cases we expect that the interest accrued during the payment holiday, and (if you have a capital repayment mortgage) the deferred capital repayments will be paid by spreading them over your remaining term.
+Where you have a repayment mortgage, in most cases we expect that the interest accrued during the payment holiday and the deferred capital repayments, will be paid by spreading them over your remaining term.

 Should you wish to pay another way, or if you think you will have difficulties making the increased monthly payments, we will provide you with the opportunity to discuss this with us further.

 |Help with payment difficulties|

 Please see our main Help with payment difficulties page for help and support.

 The mental health charity MIND has produced a helpful guide – Coronavirus and your wellbeing – which aims to provide information to support anyone who is feeling anxious about coronavirus.
-It might be helpful to those who are self-isolating or working from home.
+It might be helpful to those who are self-isolating or working from home.Domestic Abuse

 Be aware of scams